The Lineup (film): Plot

 Meanwhile, the San Francisco police have spotted the getaway car with Julian, McLain, and the kidnapped Dorothy and Cynthia.
-When Dancer exits Sutro's, a high speed car chase ensues, filmed in the area of The Embarcadero.
-When the car becomes trapped at a barrier on the Embarcadero Freeway, there is a shootout between Dancer and the police.
+When Dancer exits Sutro's, a high speed car chase ensues in the area of The Embarcadero.
+When the car becomes trapped at a barrier on the Embarcadero Freeway, Dancer first shoots his accomplice to death, holding the girl hostage, then tries to flee.
+He is shot by the police and falls off the bridge.